pedroandreou/LibraryManagementSystem/README.md

 # Notes:
-- If you want to check if the normalization happens, which would require changing some of the data in the txt files, make sure the DB file is deleted before running the program again, as it won't load the changes.
+- If you want to check if the normalization happens, which would require changing some data values in the txt files, make sure the DB file is deleted before running the program again, as it won't load the changes.
 The reason is that I am checking if the DB exists, and in case it does, then I skip the loading part since it only needs to be loaded once.
 In case of loading the DB every single time the program runs, then the data would always be overwritten, and the user's changes would always be lost after the end of a session
 - Documentation for what each line of the ERD diagram represents added in the ./data/imgs directory